developerxd/developerxd.github.io/_posts/ui-ux/2019-10-14-Best-UI_UX-App-Design-Tips-For-Boost-Your-Conversions.md

 **USE CLOORS AND LOGOS ATTRACTIVE:** A brand is entirely focused on your relationship with a specific service or product.
 The choice of a good color is very subtle and efficient in defining this relationship.

-**
-****MAINTAIN CONSISTENCE IN ELEMENTS:** Consistance in defining and repeating the app's elements is extremely important.
+**MAINTAIN CONSISTENCE IN ELEMENTS:** Consistence in defining and repeating the app's elements is extremely important.
 If one of the buttons says that "subscribe" is in a certain color say yellow, then all buttons of that color should be yellow.
 This is something that all screens should maintain.